54rt1n/bia6304-assignment3/README.md

 ## Setup

 1. Ensure you have Python 3.9 or higher installed.
+   - If you are on windows, see `Windows Installation` below.
 2. Install Poetry if you haven't already:
    ```
    pip install poetry